-To date approximately 10,900 cubic yards (cy) have been removed from the 1350.
+Steep slopes precluded constructing an oxygen-limiting soil cover on the site in its current configuration.
+Consequently, removing the rock is the planned reclamation strategy for this site.
+To date approximately 19,957 cubic yards (cy) have been removed from the 1350.
 In 2005, 4,120 cy of material was removed, and a portion of that material was returned to the underground as backfill while the remainder was placed into Site 23.
 The material placed in Site 23 was weakly oxidized and contained low pyrite and abundant carbonate.
 Inclement weather and lack of backfill capacity underground prevented haulage of additional waste rock from the 1350 in 2006.
 In September 2007, 2,560 cy of material was removed from the 1350 and hauled underground.
 In 2008 approximately 4,220 cy were removed and placed in the new Site 23 interim storage facility.
+In 2010 approximately 9,057 cy were removed and placed in the Site 23 interim storage facility (Figure 2.35).